 - 8. Roiro

-Hakuoshi is a gilding technique to layer a gold leaf carefully over the Urushi-painted surface with raw lacquer called ki urushi applied.
-Layered over the surface, a gold leaf is gently pushed down with floss silk, allowing the edges of ultrathin gold leaf to be aligned together to make it seamless.
+Gilding is a technique of carefully layering sheets of gold leaf one by one over a surface that has been painted with raw lacquer.
+The gold leaf is gently pushed down with floss silk which makes the edges of ultra thin gold leaf align together to be seamless.

 - 10. Assembly

-Assembly is a final process of Buddhist altar production.
-All the parts, such as the wooden base, inner sanctuary, wood sculpture (Hakubori and Kijibori) and ornamental fine metal, are assembled to complete one altar.
+Assembly is the final process of the Buddhist altar production.
+All the parts, including the wooden base, inner sanctuary, wood sculptures, and ornamental fine metal, are assembled to complete one altar.

 Where to Buy & More Information

 Ishikawa Prefectural Museum of Traditional Arts and Crafts

 ClosedApril to November: 3rd Thursday of the month / December to March: Thursdays / around the New Year

 Access1-1 Kenroku-machi, Kanazawa-shi, Ishikawa-ken

 See more Household Buddhist altars